cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

 !!!
 Important
-    The ConfigMap or Secret specified via `MONITORING_QUERIES_CONFIGMAP`/`MONITORING_QUERIES_SECRET` will always be copied to the Cluster's namespace with a fixed name: `postgresql-operator-default-monitoring`.
+    The ConfigMap or Secret specified via `MONITORING_QUERIES_CONFIGMAP`/`MONITORING_QUERIES_SECRET` will always be copied to the Cluster's namespace with a fixed name: `cnpg-default-monitoring`.
     So that, if you intend to have default metrics, you should not create a ConfigMap with this name in the cluster's namespace.

 ### Differences with the Prometheus Postgres exporter

-Cloud Native PostgreSQL is inspired by the PostgreSQL Prometheus Exporter, but presents some differences.
-In particular, the `cache_seconds` field is not implemented in Cloud Native PostgreSQL's exporter.
+CloudNativePG is inspired by the PostgreSQL Prometheus Exporter, but presents some differences.
+In particular, the `cache_seconds` field is not implemented in CloudNativePG's exporter.

 ## Monitoring the operator